MansiAhire5/multipdf_chatbot/README.md

-# Financial Multi Document Reader and Chatbot using LangChain and OpenAI
+# Multi Document Reader and Chatbot using LangChain and OpenAI